 The summary historical financial data for the years ended December 31, 2002, 2001 and 2000 has been derived from our audited consolidated financial statements which are incorporated by reference in this prospectus supplement.
 The summary historical financial data for the three months ended March 31, 2003 and 2002 has been derived from our unaudited condensed consolidated financial statements which are incorporated by reference in this prospectus supplement and which, in the opinion of our management, include all adjustments necessary for a fair statement of the results for the unaudited interim periods.
-The "As Adjusted for the Financing Plan" data gives effect to this offering, the offering of aggregate principal amount of our Senior Notes due 2010 and \$1 billion aggregate principal amount of senior notes comprised of \$ aggregate principal amount of our Senior Notes due 2013, the offering of 6,500,000 shares of Series C mandatory convertible preferred stock at a purchase price of \$100 per share, the borrowing of \$300 million under the 2003 Credit Facility and the application of the net proceeds from the three offerings and such borrowings, as if each transaction were consummated on March 31, 2003.
+The "As Adjusted for the Financing Plan" data gives effect to this offering, the offering of \$1 billion aggregate principle amount of senior notes comprised of \$ aggregate principal amount of our Senior Notes due 2013, the offering of 40,000,000 shares of our common stock at a purchase price of \$10.84 per share, the borrowing of \$300 million under the 2003 Credit Facility and the application of the net proceeds from the three offerings and such borrowings, as if each transaction were consummated on March 31, 2003.
 We may decide to substantially increase our initial borrowing under the 2003 Credit Facility, up to the maximum amount available thereunder, and apply these funds toward repayment of the 2002 Credit Facility.
 This would require us to use less existing cash and would reduce the amount available for future borrowings under the 2003 Credit Facility.
 The "As Adjusted for the Financing Plan" data also reflects (i) charges related to the write-off of previously capitalized debt issuance costs associated with the 2002 Credit Facility (\$80 million as of March 31, 2003, which are shown as an after-tax reduction of retained earnings of \$49 million) and (ii) payments of \$84 million for transaction fees and expenses that we will incur related to the offerings and the 2003 Credit Facility.
-You should read the information in this table together with our consolidated financial statements and the related notes thereto, incorporated by reference in this prospectus supplement and the accompanying prospectus.
+You should read the information in this table together with our consolidated financial statements and the related notes thereto